composer/composer/doc/articles/scripts.md

 ## Setting environment variables

-To set an environment variable in a cross-platform way, you can use `@setenv`:
+To set an environment variable in a cross-platform way, you can use `@putenv`:

 ```json
 {